 Hyundai has finally introduced the Kona Electric in India at a price tag of Rs 25.30 lakh (ex-showroom).
 Aside from just introducing the first electric SUV, the carmaker has taken adequate measures to ensure hassle-free experience too.
 From two charging devices (one wall mounted and one portable) to 3 years / unlimited km warranty as standard, the company seems to have given it a great deal of thought.
 But if you are one of those who still doesn’t want to invest in an electric just as yet, here’s what you can consider.

 Hyundai Tucson: If you go touring in your car too often and the lack of infrastructure in the country isn’t allowing you to go electric, the Tucson is good option to consider in Hyundai’s own product portfolio.
 It is larger than the Kona and by that virtue makes more space on the inside.
 It is well equipped, rides well and has a super refined motor.
 The Tucson is a sensible choice if you don’t want to move away from the Hyundai brand.
-Also Read: Hyundai Tucson Long Term Review: June 2019
+Also Read: Hyundai Tucson Long Term Report: June 2019

 Jeep Compass: The Compass is easily among the best SUV this side of thirty lakh rupees.
 It muscular and boxy, just the way we like our SUVs.
 It has a rock-solid build quality and above all, it drives amazingly well.
 And if you are the kind that loves to take your car on off-road escapades, there’s also the option of the Trail Rated Compass Trailhawk that was launched recently.